Feb. 16, 2023

 We know now that cities aren’t inherently lonely.
 The way that we design our neighbourhoods, homes, and public spaces has a significant impact.
 Studies show that factors including walkable neighbourhoods and access to community spaces, green space, and public transit reduce people’s likelihood of feeling lonely.
 Further, there are many examples of how living in community-oriented neighbourhoods or multi-unit buildings can bring people together, creating social support networks and stronger resilience during times of crisis.
 Through design, we can not only connect people, but we can also help to remove stigma around loneliness and find more effective solutions for it.

-Tom Brennecke has collaborated with Heu for many years.
+Tom Brennecke has collaborated with Heu to explore design interventions to ease loneliness.
 His PhD research at the University of Milano-Bicocca seeks to understand how lonely people experience their city—where they go when they feel lonely, and how they cope with this feeling in an urban environment—while also debunking the idea that cities are inherently lonely places.

 At the same time, his research prompts another question: So what if people are lonely?
 Brennecke believes we should consider the full range of human emotion in urban design.
 That includes designing places explicitly for lonely people, to help them reflect on and heal from this experience.